oliviaellis65/docs/docs/source/modules.rst

 .. raw:: html

    <ul>
-      <li><span style="background-color: #FFCC00; color: black; font-weight:bold; padding: 2px 6px; border-radius: 4px;">samplesheet.csv</span><span style="display: inline;"> : If starting from cellranger outputs, specify the samples in the following format. "sample" is the sample name, and "dir" is the cellranger output folder containing a .h5ad file, normally in this form: '.../per_sample_outs/sampleA/outs'.
+      <li><span style="background-color: #FFCC00; color: black; font-weight:bold; padding: 2px 6px; border-radius: 4px;">samplesheet.csv</span><span style="display:inline;"> : If starting from cellranger outputs, specify the samples in the following format. "sample" is the sample name, and "dir" is the cellranger output folder containing a .h5ad file, normally in this form: '.../per_sample_outs/sampleA/outs'.
 Additional columns will be added to sample metadata.</span></li>
    </ul>